-As the sun is coming up, Sharon Maxwell strolls along a beautiful mile-long stretch of beach in the Florida Panhandle.
+As the sun rises, Sharon Maxwell strolls along a beautiful mile-long stretch of beach in the Florida Panhandle.
 Carefully searching for evidence of night-time visitors in the dim morning light, this early morning walk is a type of peaceful meditation for her.
 And then she spots them – faint tracks leading out of the water, heading toward the dunes, and returning to the ocean.
 After two decades, she still gets goose bumps – there’s not a better feeling in the world.

-For 22 years Sharon has coordinated the South Walton Turtle Watch volunteers who walk the area beaches at sunrise to locate and protect nesting sea turtles.
+For twenty-two years Sharon has coordinated the South Walton Turtle Watch volunteers who walk the area beaches at sunrise to locate and protect nesting sea turtles.
 Meeting me at the end of her driveway, Sharon and her furry pal Millie greet me like we’ve been friends forever.
 This fun-loving, 76-year-young dynamo with the pink-tinted hair guides me to her porch overlooking a creek and her bountiful property.
-With wind chimes tinkling, Sharon points out her hummingbird feeder, herb garden, ducks and roses and casually mentions she swims 33 laps a day in the swimming pool we pass by.
+With wind chimes tinkling, Sharon points out her hummingbird feeder, herb garden, ducks and roses and casually mentions she swims thirty-three laps a day in the swimming pool we pass by.

 Fiercely passionate about animals and our environment, Sharon and her husband worked on Kwajalein Island, part of the Marshall Islands chain, back in the seventies.
 “The Marshallese would catch sea turtles and show them off in salt water pools before releasing them back to the ocean,” says Sharon.
 Thus began her interest in these solitary, gentle creatures who existed with the dinosaurs.
 “Only they are still here,” she says quietly.